 I’m always tempted to pick up those ready made salads at my local deli counter, but doing that on a regular basis can add up really quickly!
 This crab salad is a copy of the seafood salad my grocery store makes.
 It’s inexpensive to make and tastes even better than the store bought version.

-Tips for Crab Salad
+Tips For Crab Salad

 - I use imitation crab flakes because they’re already cut into bite sized pieces.
 You can also buy the stick-style imitation crab and slice it yourself.
+I make this recipe with imitation crab because it’s easy to find and inexpensive, but real crab meat is also great.

 - I highly recommend using fresh dill, the flavor is superior to dried dill.
 If you need to use dried dill, you can substitute 1/2 teaspoon of dried for fresh.

-- I recommend making sure your red onion is finely chopped so that you don’t get large pieces in each bite.
+I recommend making sure your red onion is finely chopped so that you don’t get large pieces in each bite.
 You can also use sliced green onions instead of red onion for a milder flavor.

 - Crackers: Serve your salad with a side of buttery crackers.